codeperfectplus/ComputerVision-Essentials/Image operations/Cropping_Images/README.md

 # Image Cropper
-This code allows you to crop images and save them.
-Mouse Events will be used to achieve this.
+This code allows you to crop images dynamically and save them.
+Mouse Events in OpenCV will be used to achieve this.

 ### Executing the code
 1. Run the .py file by running the command ``` python3 crop.py``` in the terminal or cmd.